-Also, our simulations were done without any surface forcing and generated fewer filaments and eddies.
+10 simulations were done without any surface forcing and generated fewer filaments and eddies.
 In the real ocean, filaments and eddies arise at a range of scales due to turbulent interactions and from instability of upwelling fronts.
-The interaction between surface mixed-layer and subsurface SCVs in the vertical is another aspect that calls for further investigations.
+The interaction between surface and subsurface SCVs in the vertical is another aspect that calls for further investigations.